Current COVID-19 Guidelines in GCPS

 To keep parents and employees informed, GCPS provides information every school day about the number of students and staff affected by COVID in each school building/location.
 In addition to the report (PDF) that has been updated daily since last year, GCPS has launched a new COVID-19 Dashboard.
 The new dashboard provides a user-friendly, visually appealing way for our community to review the information.
 Both the report and the dashboard reflect details about current conditions in our schools.
 In accordance with federal law, no information is disclosed on either report that would lead to the identification of any individual represented in the numbers shown on the report.

-Schools in the Norcross Cluster will pilot a COVID-19 testing program this fall.
+Schools in the Norcross, Grayson, South Gwinnett, and Berkmar clusters are participating in a COVID-19 testing program.
 Routine COVID-19 testing (also called surveillance testing) can quickly detect individuals who are positive with COVID-19 and trace contacts who should quarantine.
 Acting as an “early warning system,” the testing program will help lower the risk of transmission in schools so that in-person instruction can continue without interruption.

-Participation in the pilot is voluntary.
+Participation in this program is voluntary.
 Families must opt in to the program, which will include weekly testing for participating students and staff.
-Student-athletes will be tested twice weekly.
 The free testing, which is self-administered with a nasal swab, is quick and easy, and is not painful or invasive.